February 10, 2022 by Jatheon

 Customer support

-• No customer support for free version
+• No customer support for the free version

 • Paid plans offer 24/7 online and phone support